 Drink water regularly

-This one seems obvious but I’m really bad for dehydrating myself by accident.
-Make sure you have a regular supply of water and drink up regularly.
-We often confuse thirst with hunger andmy creativity really suffers when I’m dehydrated.
+This one seems obvious but I’m really bad at dehydrating myself by accident.
+Make sure you have a regular supply of water and drink regularly.
+That said, I often confuse thirst with hunger and my creativity really suffers when I’m dehydrated.

 Don’t eat at your desk

 Go downstairs and find another table to sit at.
 Honestly, this makes such a difference to my daily routine, especially as someone who works from home.
-Lunching at your desk might give you the sense of productivity.
-However, you’re really just prolonging how long you can maintian concentration at the screen.
+Lunching at your desk might give you a sense of productivity.
+However, you’re really just prolonging how long you can maintain concentration at the screen.